Multiclass Classification, Information, Divergence, and Surrogate Risk: Introduction

+This corollary reposes on the connections we develop between losses, uncertainty measures and generalized $f$-divergences.
+Such measures of statistical information and divergence have been central to the design of communication and quantization schemes in signal processing~\cite{Tsitsiklis93, PoorTh77, LongoLoGr90, Kailath67}; we characterize the divergence measures that, when optimized, yield optimal quantizers and detectors.
+We also provide a result showing when empirical minimization of a surrogate risk is consistent for the desired (original) risk.

-A number of researchers have studied the connections between divergence measures and risk for binary and multi-category experiments, which point to the results we present.
-Indeed, in the 1950s \citet{Blackwell51} shows that if a quantizer $\quant_1$ induces class-conditional distributions with larger divergence than those induced by $\quant_2$, then there are prior probabilities such that $\quant_1$ allows tests with lower probability of error than $\quant_2$. \citet{LieseVa06} give a broad treatment of $f$-divergences, using their representation as the difference between prior and posterior risk in a binary experiment~\cite{OsterreicherVa93} to derive a number of their properties; see also the paper~\cite{ReidWi11}. \citet{GarciaWi12} show how multi-distribution $f$-divergences~\cite{GyorfiNe78} arise naturally in the context of multi-category classification problems as the gap between prior and posterior risk in classification, as in the work of \citeauthor{LieseVa06}.
-In the binary case, these results point the way towards the characterization of Fisher consistency for quantization and binary classification \citet{NguyenWaJo09} realize.
-We pursue this line of research to draw the connections between Fisher consistency, information measures, multi-category classification, surrogate losses, and divergences.
+A number of researchers have studied the connections between divergence measures and risk for binary and multi-category experiments; these point to the results we present.
+Indeed, \citet{Blackwell51} shows that if a quantizer $\quant_1$ induces class-conditional distributions with larger divergence than those induced by $\quant_2$, then there are prior probabilities such that $\quant_1$ allows tests with lower probability of error than $\quant_2$. \citet{LieseVa06} give a broad treatment of $f$-divergences, using their representation as the difference between prior and posterior risk in a binary experiment~\cite{OsterreicherVa93} to derive a number of their properties; see also the paper~\cite{ReidWi11}. \citet{GarciaWi12} show how multi-distribution $f$-divergences~\cite{GyorfiNe78} arise naturally in the context of multi-class classification problems as the gap between prior and posterior risk in classification, as in the work~\cite{LieseVa06}.
+In the binary case, these results elucidate the characterization of Fisher consistency for quantization and binary classification \citet{NguyenWaJo09} realize.
+We pursue this line of research to draw the connections between Fisher consistency, information measures, multi-class classification, surrogate losses, and divergences.

 \paragraph{Notation}